 The Four Corners region of New Mexico is dominated geologically by the San Juan Basin and its most significant soil hazard: the Mancos Shale.
 This Cretaceous marine shale contains sodium montmorillonite — one of the most expansive clay minerals known — and it underlies or outcrops across a wide area from Farmington south through Gallup and east toward the basin margins.

-The failure mode here is heave, not settlement.
+The soil movement here is both heave, and settlement.
+Both are very common.
 When the Mancos Shale absorbs moisture, it expands — 10 to 15 percent volume change is documented.
 When it dries, it contracts.
 Foundations in this environment are moving up and down with the wet and dry cycles, and the visible damage looks almost identical to what settlement produces.
 Most contractors diagnose it as settlement and recommend piers.
 Piers installed into heaving soil do not fix the problem.
 In some configurations they make it worse.

 Heave until proven settlement.
-That is the diagnostic standard in the San Juan Basin.
+That is the TLS FOUNDATIONS standard in the San Juan Basin.
 Assuming settlement without ruling out heave first is how expensive mistakes get made.

 One basin.
 One hazard that requires precision.